 Domestique – A cyclist whose job it is to support and work for other riders in their team (literally “servant” in French).
 See the definition of Attack, i.e. “while performing domestique duties in the race (as in grabbing a Coke from the following Team Van for his lead rider), cyclist Joe Blow was ruthlessly attacked as he rode alongside the Team Van”.

-Variation: Domestic.
+Variation: Domestic (as in argument).
 Your wife just found out how much you paid for that bike, after you lied to her about the price.

 Dropped – A cyclist who cannot maintain the pace of the group they are riding with, i.e. “Oh look, Jeremy just got dropped.
 That wouldn’t happen if his Mrs allowed him to ride his bike more”.
 See Under the Thumb.

 Echelon – (French), a line of riders seeking maximum drafting (wheelsucking) in a crosswind, resulting in a diagonal line across the road.

 Variation: Belgian Echelon.
 The lead rider deliberately places himself into the gutter, so that NOBODY can echelon to get a draft.
 Only a complete bastard attempts this maneuver.

 False Flat – A low-gradient climb, usually occurring partway up a steeper climb.
 So-called because while it may look deceptively flat and easy (especially after the steep climb preceding it), it is still a climb.

 Variation: A False Flat Tyre (tire), intended to gain a temporary advantage, in order to launch a real attack.